The Nobel Prize in Physiology or Medicine 1992

 provided with the required energy.

-Subsequent to these findings of Fischer and Krebs, novel protein kinases are continously found.
+Subsequent to these findings of Fischer and Krebs, novel protein kinases are continuously found.
 We now estimate that perhaps one percent of the genes in the entire genome encode protein kinases.
 These kinases regulate the function of a large proportion of the thousands of proteins in a cell.
 In addition, the system includes a large number of phosphatases, which in an opposite manner regulate the removal of the protein phosphate groups from proteins.

 Some of the innumerable cellular processes regulated by reversible protein phosphorylation are shown in Fig. 3.
 They concern almost all processes important to life.
 Imbalance between kinases and phosphatases can cause disease and nondesirable tissue reactions.
 Blood pressure, the inflammatory reaction, and brain signal transduction - just to name a few examples - are being regulated through different hormonal interactions and these interactions in turn are mediated through kinases and phosphatases.
 We therefore expect the development of drugs which make it possible to influence imbalances by supplying inhibitors and activators directed against the phosphorylation/dephosphorylation components.